-Within the proposed settlement, Dow would provide \$15 million to the Trustees for additional restoration projects in the future, Trustee costs to oversee Dow's restoration work, stewardship of restoration projects following completion of Dow's obligations, and management of all projects and funding.
+Following approval of the Consent Decree, Dow will provide \$15 million to the Trustees for additional restoration projects in the future, Trustee costs to oversee Dow's restoration work, stewardship of restoration projects following completion of Dow's obligations, and management of all projects and funding.
 As a requirement of the Consent Decree, the Trustees are obligated to spend at least \$5 million of the funding on future restoration projects by soliciting proposals from the public and making selections consistent with this RP/EA.
-In Alternative B, the Trustees would issue one or more requests for project proposals to the public for up to \$5 million following the receipt of funding from Dow.
-Selection of future projects would be based on the restoration criteria and thus projects in the following categories would be expected to be prioritized in requests for project proposals:
+In the Selected Alternative (Alternative B), the Trustees will issue one or more requests for project proposals to the public for up to \$5 million following the receipt of funding from Dow.
+Selection of future projects will be based on the restoration criteria and thus projects in the following categories will be expected to be prioritized in requests for project proposals:

-- Floodplain restoration and preservation - Wetland restoration
+- Floodplain restoration and preservation

+- Wetland restoration

-- Upland habitat restoration - Aquatic habitat enhancements, including barrier removal - When combined with habitat restoration, improved access to natural resources for recreational fishing, hunting, and park use
+- Upland habitat restoration

+- Aquatic habitat enhancements, including barrier removal - When combined with habitat restoration, improved access to natural resources for recreational fishing, hunting, and park use

-Following one or more requests for proposals, the Trustees would select projects based on the criteria in section 5.1 and make awards totaling at least \$5 million.
+Following one or more requests for proposals, the Trustees will select projects based on the criteria in section 5.1 and make awards totaling at least \$5 million.
 As described below, the Trustees may make additional funding available for additional restoration projects in the future based on their periodic review of other funding needs.

-During the five years following the entry of the Consent Decree, the Trustees would be overseeing Dow's work and beginning implementation of the other projects identified in the Alternative.
-They would also be conducting monitoring of both restoration actions and recovery of natural resources as a result of cleanup and other processes.
-Once Dow completed construction of the required projects, the Trustees would then be overseeing Dow's maintenance of those projects and progress toward meeting the project-specific performance standards for each project for at least an additional five years.
+During the five years following the entry of the Consent Decree, the Trustees will be overseeing Dow's work and beginning implementation of the other projects identified in the Alternative.
+They will also be conducting monitoring of both restoration actions and recovery of natural resources as a result of cleanup and other processes.
+Once Dow completes construction of the required projects, the Trustees will then be overseeing Dow's maintenance of those projects and progress toward meeting the project-specific performance standards for each project for at least an additional five years.

-The Trustees would be able to fund ongoing stewardship activities at any of the projects to ensure that the expected benefits from the projects are realized over a 30-year time period.
-For projects that Dow would implement, this would begin once Dow completed its obligations to maintain the projects and meet performance standards.
-The Trustees would work closely with the managers of the projects to determine stewardship objectives and needs for the projects and how to most efficiently meet the objectives, and then would provide funding and/or other assistance on an annual or multi-year basis.
+The Trustees will be able to fund ongoing stewardship activities at any of the projects to ensure that the expected benefits from the projects are realized over a 30-year time period.
+For projects that Dow will implement, this will begin once Dow completes its obligations to maintain the projects and meet performance standards.
+The Trustees will work closely with the managers of the projects to determine stewardship objectives and needs for the projects and how to most efficiently meet the objectives, and then will provide funding and/or other assistance on an annual or multi-year basis.

-Every five years, the Trustees would re-evaluate remaining funds and projected costs (e.g. stewardship, monitoring, oversight) to determine if and when additional funds can be used to issue an additional request or requests for proposals from the public.
-Priority would be given to ensuring that funding would be available to meet stewardship objectives for 30 years.
+Every five years, the Trustees will re-evaluate remaining funds and projected costs (e.g. stewardship, monitoring, oversight) to determine if and when additional funds can be used to issue an additional request or requests for proposals from the public.
+Priority will be given to ensuring that funding will be available to meet stewardship objectives for 30 years.